 - Review your final campaign setup on the "Review & Complete" tab.
 If you'd like to add additional ad groups to your campaign, you can do so here

 Serving your followers campaign

 Follower campaign impressions are displayed in multiple locations across the Twitter platform, including home timelines, Who to follow, and search results.
 They're automatically distributed across these locations to users who fit the targeting you've specified in campaign setup.
 You cannot customize where you'd like your follower campaign impressions to show.
-As with Promoted Trends and Promoted Tweets, the impression is labeled as "Promoted" to distinguish it from other recommended accounts.
+As with Takeover products and Promoted Ads, the impression is labeled as "Promoted" to distinguish it from other recommended accounts.